HTony03/loggerjava/README.md

 """
 :param kwargs:input config names and config data
 format: config_name = config_data
+:type kwargs: dict
 below are config_name and the description

 name : change the name of the log file, only actives when abolutepath config is off
+:type name: str, default 'log'

 fileextension : change the extension of the log file, only actives when abolutepath config is off
+:type fileextension: str, default '.log'

-absolutepath : change whether inputing the absolute path of the log file, True for using the name and fileextension to create file in the program running location False for using the route to create file in the specific location(note:you need to enter the file format,like:test.log)
+absolutepath : change whether inputing the absolute path of the log file, True for using the name and fileextension to create file in the program running location False for using the route to create file in the specific location (note:the route should contain the extension of the file,like:D:\test.log)
+:type absolutepath: bool, default False

-route : change the file location, only activates when abolutepath config is on the route should contain the
+route : change the file location, only activates when abolutepath config is on the route should contain the extension of the file
+:type route: str, default 'log.log'

 file_encoding : change the file encoding method
+:type file_encoding: encoding str, default 'utf-8'

 showdetailedtime : whether to show detailed time in the log file
+:type showdetailedtime: bool, default False

 showinconsole : whether to show the log in the python console
+:type showinconsole: bool, default True

 fatalexit : whether to exit the program after a fatal log

-:return: none
+:type fatalexit: bool, default False

+debuginanotherfile: whether to save debug logs in another file
+True: saving in <filename><debugfilename><fileextension>
+False:saving in <filename><fileextension>
+:type debuginanotherfile: bool, default False

+debugfilename: the <debugfilename> part above
+:type debugfilename: str, default '_debug'

+debuginfile: whether to save debug logs in the main log file
+:type debuginfile: bool, defualt True p.s.: if the 'debuginanotherfile' config is set to true, the debug log would only be saved in the new debug file.

+:return: complete config changing debug log
 """
 ```
 using `logger.exportconfig()` to export your current config